DRAUPAD ADITYA

 LOCATION OF DRAUPAD ADITYA

-Draupad Aditya is located at Ck.
+Draupad Aditya was earlier located at Ck.
 35/21, Akshay Vat, near Vishweshar Temple.
+Now it comes inside Kashi Vishwanath Temple corridor.

 There are three approach lanes one via Dashashwamedh Road, 2nd via Bansphatak and third via Gyanvapi.
 It is difficult to prescribe the convenient entry point because due to heavy police patrolling, entry points keep changing.
 During peak rush days like Mondays and other important festivals, the police may regulate the pilgrims through Gyanvapi and the exit point may be through Bansphatak etc. Since the temple is located in deep Gully, it is advisable to visit the temple alongwith a local person or Guide.